Mon4/math-app/README.md

 </br>

  When the answer is right, the user is informed of the right answer and receives points in the upper left corner.
 When the answer is wrong, the user is informed about the correct answer.
-When button "Wyślij" is pressed app sends query to server where is model to recognizing digits and app displays under task question the recognized number.
-When button "Sprawdź" is pressed, app checks if recognized number equals counter number by app - if answer of user is right.
+When button "Wyślij" ("Send") is pressed app sends query to server where is model to recognizing digits and app displays under task question the recognized number.
+When button "Sprawdź" ("Check") is pressed, app checks if recognized number equals counter number by app - if answer of user is right.

 Example of operational mode: